What is application management?

 What types of applications can I integrate with Azure AD?

-Custom-developed applications – When building your own line-of-business applications, you can integrate them with Azure AD to support single sign-on.
-By registering your application with Azure AD, you have control over the authentication policy for the application.
-For more information, see guidance for developers.
+When building your own line-of-business applications, you can integrate them with Azure AD to support single sign-on.
+To learn more about developing apps for Azure AD, see Microsoft identity platform.

 Manage risk with Conditional Access policies

 Coupling Azure AD single sign-on (SSO) with Conditional Access provides high levels of security for accessing applications.
-Security capabilities include cloud-scale identity protection, risk-based access control, native multi-factor authentication, and Conditional Access policies.
-These capabilities allow for granular control policies based on applications, or on groups that need higher levels of security.
+Conditional Access policies provide granular control to apps based on conditions you set.

 Improve productivity with single sign-on

 Single sign-on (SSO) provides a unified user experience between Microsoft 365 and all the other apps you use.
 Say goodbye to constantly entering your username and password!

 To learn more about single sign-on, see what is single sign-on.